behavioral-data/Empathy-Mental-Health/README.md

 ```
 id: A unique identifier
 seeker_post: A support seeking post from an online user
-response_post: A response/reply posted in response to the seeker_post.
+response_post: A response/reply posted in response to the seeker_post
-level: Empathy level of the response_post in the context of the seeker_post.
+level: Empathy level of the response_post in the context of the seeker_post
 rationale: Portions of the response_post that are supporting evidences or rationales for the identified empathy level.
 Multiple portions are delimited by '|'
 ```

-This file (and other raw input files of similar format) can be converted into a format that is recognized by the model file using with following command:
+This file (and other raw input files of similar format) can be converted into a format that is recognized by the model using with following command:
 ```
 $ python3 src/process_data.py --input_path dataset/sample_input_ER.csv --output_path dataset/sample_input_model_ER.csv
 ```